Bog body: Iron Age

+Context

-The vast majority of the bog bodies that have been discovered date from the Iron Age, a period of time when peat bogs covered a much larger area of northern Europe.
+The overwhelming majority of bog bodies – including examples such as Tollund Man, Grauballe Man and Lindow Man – date to the Iron Age and have been found in northwest Europe, particularly Denmark, Germany, the Netherlands, Britain, Sweden, Poland, and Ireland.
+During this period, peat bogs covered a much larger area of northern Europe.

 Many of these Iron Age bodies bear a number of similarities, indicating a known cultural tradition of killing and depositing these people in a certain manner.
 These Pre-Roman Iron Age people lived in sedentary communities and built villages.
 Their society was hierarchical.
 They were agriculturalists, raising animals in captivity as well as growing crops.
 In some parts of northern Europe, they also fished.
 Although independent of the Roman Empire, which dominated southern Europe at this time, the inhabitants traded with the Romans.

+Religious and cultural interpretations

 For these people, the bogs held some sort of liminal significance, and indeed, they placed into them votive offerings intended for the Otherworld, often of neck-rings, wristlets or ankle-rings made of bronze or more rarely gold.
 The archaeologist P. V. Glob believed that these were "offerings to the gods of fertility and good fortune."
 It is therefore widely speculated that the Iron Age bog bodies were thrown into the bog for similar reasons and that they were therefore examples of human sacrifice to the gods.

-Explicit reference to the practice of drowning slaves who had washed the cult image of Nerthus and were subsequently ritually drowned in Tacitus' Germania, suggesting that the bog bodies were sacrificial victims may be contrasted with a separate account (Germania XII), in which victims of punitive execution were pinned in bogs using hurdles.
+The practice of drowning slaves who had performed rituals associated with the earth goddess Nerthus, as explicitly referenced in Tacitus' Germania, suggests that the bog bodies could have been sacrificial victims.
+A separate account (Germania XII), in which victims of punitive execution were pinned down in bogs using hurdles, provides a contrasting explanation.

-Many bog bodies show signs of being stabbed, bludgeoned, hanged or strangled, or a combination of these methods.
-In some cases, the individual had been beheaded.
-In the case of the Osterby Man found at Kohlmoor, near Osterby, Germany, in 1948, the head had been deposited in the bog without its body.